fontastark/covid19nl/README.md

 * covid19-nl-municipalities.csv: file containing time series at municipaly level of confirmed covid19 cases.
  The time series run daily from 11-03-2020.

+# upadates
+The datasets will be updated daily.
+New features may be added such as epidemiological data as new RIVM reporting will be available.

 ## contact us:
  - Andrea Fontanari a.fontanari@cwi.nl